tak1n/rack-simple_auth/README.md

 ~~For usage between Server <-> Client a sniffer could easily extract the signature/public key and the encrypted message which is for now the same for the same request (see TODO implement timestamp).~~

+~~With these 2 informations a "secure" backend could be easily seen public...~~

 In version 0.0.5 the timestamp has been added to the msg which will be encrypted, also the possibility to configure the allowed delay a request can have has been added.

-With these 2 informations a "secure" backend could be easily seen public...

 Uses Authorization HTTP Header, example:
 ```Authorization: MessageHash:Signature```